xieyuheng/inner/topics/logic/linear-logic.md

 - Maybe we should use `Always` instead of `OfCourse`.

 - If we view linear logic as type of channel,

-  - additive conj `&` means we can choice to `send` different messages to the channel,
+  - The additive conj `&` means we can choice to `send` different messages to the channel,
-  - additive disj `⊕` means we might `receive` different messages from the channel.
+  - The additive disj `⊕` means we might `receive` different messages from the channel.

 - How about type of actor?

+  It must be similar, because actor and channel+process can simulate each other.

 | symbol   | derive               | name (Girard) | identifier | meaning                                         |
 | -------- | -------------------- | ------------- | ---------- | ----------------------------------------------- |